- Publisher: Orange Grove Press

-After a dimensional rift in the Bermuda Triangle cracks open and an ancient enemy invades Earth, Zohar–leader of the Drift Lords, has arrived on Earth to seal a dimensional rift opened by an ancient enemy.
-He doesn’t count on a redheaded spitfire getting in his way and capturing his heart.
-Nira has the power to defeat the enemy and to enslave Zohar’s soul.
-Can he trust her enough to accomplish his mission, or will she lure him to his doom?
+After a dimensional rift in the Bermuda Triangle cracks open and an ancient enemy invades Earth, Zohar—leader of the Drift Lords, has arrived on Earth to seal a dimensional rift opened by an ancient enemy.
+He doesn’t count on a feisty redhead getting in his way and capturing his heart.
+Nira has the power to defeat the enemy but also to enslave Zohar’s soul.
+Can he trust her not to betray him?